I believe everyone is creative.

-Why?
 Because the world is changing unlike it ever has before.
 Of course, the world is always changing.
 But this time, it’s different.
 This time the changes are coming so fast, it’s nearly impossible to keep up.
 And amidst all the chaos and change, the one thing that seems to separate the companies that survive and ones that falter is a passion for embracing the innovation and creativity in each of their employees.

-If I’d said in 2005 that Blockbuster would be gone by 2010, you would have seriously laughed at me.
+Same thing in 2005.
+If I had told you that Blockbuster would be gone by 2010, you would have seriously laughed at me.

-The next decade will be the most disruptive period of our lives, as Artificial Intelligence rips up the rule book and challenges every paradigm we’ve ever known, leaving in its wake, hundreds of companies and brands we grew up with and admired.
+The next decade will be the most disruptive period of our lives, as Artificial Intelligence rips up the rule book and challenges every paradigm we’ve ever known, leaving in its wake hundreds of companies and brands we grew up with and admired.
 It’s the same cycle that brought down Blockbuster and Kodak…only it’s going to be even faster and more furious.

 The first step is to have a purpose – a WHY?
 Ask yourself what it is you stand for?
-If your answer is “quarterly results” or “a paycheck”, you’re gone!
+If your answer is “quarterly results” or “a paycheque”, you’re gone!
 If your company (and each team member within) doesn’t have a clear purpose, you won’t be able to innovate and think beyond the curve of your existing industry.

 Similar disruptions are happening all around us, especially when you mix in the crowd-sharing economy.
 Soon no one person will own a car.
 We’ll share them.
-So what does that mean for the automotive and architectural industries and urban developers?
-Will garages and superhighways become as relevant as a video store?
+So, what does that mean for the automotive and architectural industries and urban developers?
+Will garages and superhighways become as relevant as a video store or film developer?

 And if 3D printers can print anything we want at home, what will that mean for the tool industry, the do-it-yourself retailers, and furniture manufacturers?